 St. Bede’s had 58 enthusiastic runners taking part in the District Cross Country Championships.
 This was by far the largest squad involved on the day!
 The conditions were wet and cold, but the atmosphere created by the supportive families and committed children helped all of our brave athletes complete a challenging course.
 After medalling in 7 of the 8 races ( 1 Gold, 5 Silver & 1 Bronze), we finished a fantastic second overall!

-The children were cheered on to their successes, by inspirational family and team support around the course.
+There were many wonderful highlights at the event, none more so than the Year 4 girls claiming a brilliant team Gold.
 During the presentation, it was wonderful to see and hear the cheers for every St. Bede’s individual or team, as their successes were announced.
 It is a sign of wonderful team spirit, when everyone is happy to celebrate each other’s successes.

 In the first race of the day (Y3 girls), St. Bede’s Dominika Mis produced a scintillating run to claim fourth; she was closely followed by Layla Dowson and Holly Gaunt.
 Jack Murphy (3rd) won a brilliant bronze medal, with Saul Connor (7th) and Ethan Scott (8th) helping to lead the Y3 boys to Team Silver to match the girls’ achievement.